From Our House To Yours In Shades of Blue For AYSI 212

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-Today I'm sharing a card for the current challenge over at Less Is More where they have a great sketch challenge:
+Yay - it's Friday, bring on the weekend!
+Today I'm sharing a card for the current challenge over at Less is More where I haven't played for a while:

 Here's the low-down on today's card: